 Livestock on the Farm

-Whiterock sees the importance of balancing plants and animals to have functioning ecosystems on all of our land and biological diversity is a key component to any ecosystem.
+Whiterock understands the importance of balancing plants and animals to have functioning ecosystems on all of our land and biological diversity.
 An agriculture ecosystem looks very different than a native prairie, savanna, or wetland ecosystem but they all require healthy diversity.

 By alternating only between corn and beans, there are many missed opportunities to diversify the landscape.
-Plant species can be diversified by having additional crops included in the rotation; including diversified native prairie plantings for waterways and buffer strips compared to a monoculture; and utilizing various cover crops.
+Plant species can be diversified by having additional crops included in the rotation, including diversified native prairie plantings for waterways and buffer strips compared to a monoculture, and utilizing various cover crops.
 Ecosystems also need animals.
-Ungulates such as bison create diversity in the prairies; cows create diversity in the farm fields.
+Ungulates such as bison create diversity in the prairies, while cows create diversity in the farm fields.

 Benefits of livestock on the farm: